Complex Regional Pain Syndrome (CRPS)

 What causes complex regional pain syndrome (CRPS)?

-- An increased sensitivity to pain such that a very light touch to the skin can produce severe pain
+- Extreme sensitivity to pain such that a very light touch to your skin produces severe pain.

-- Changes in nail and hair growth patterns.
-There may be rapid hair growth or no hair growth
+- Changes in nail and hair growth.
+There may be rapid hair growth or no hair growth.